New Leadership for the Tennessee Corn Promotion Board Appointed

 “I congratulate each new member of our elected leadership team as they begin the work of the new year,” said Carol Reed, Executive Director of the Tennessee Corn Promotion Board.
 “We have a goal of increasing the demand for one of Tennessee’s most important agricultural commodities.
 We believe we are well positioned to effectively continue the critical work of our mission: to increase the value of corn grown in Tennessee by creating new, scalable opportunities for the use and demand of corn.”

-The Tennessee Corn Promotion Board is funded through a producer checkoff investment of ½-cent-per-bushel checkoff on all corn marketed in the state and is managed by nine farmer directors.
+The Tennessee Corn Promotion Board is funded through a producer checkoff investment of one-cent-per-bushel checkoff on all corn marketed in the state and is managed by nine farmer directors.
 The Tennessee Corn Promotion Board was created to implement a program of research, education, market development, and advertising to promote the increased production, consumption, and use of corn and the sale of Tennessee corn products.

 Stacie McCracken